-The Town should work cooperatively with public and private housing organizations to foster affordable housing.
-Existing bylaws should be examined to determine regulatory changes which would encourage affordable housing.
+The Town should work cooperatively with public and private housing organizations to foster affordable housing for a range of income levels.
+Existing bylaws should be examined to determine regulatory changes to encourage affordable housing.

 4.7 Support Desirable Economic Growth